 "Delivery Point(s)" shall mean the point(s) described in Exhibit D.

-"Equivalent Quantities" shall mean the volume of gas delivered hereunder for Owner's account to the Delivery Point(s) which shall equal the thermal equivalent in MMBtu of the volume of gas received by Gatherer at the Measurement Point(s) hereunder during a given period of time less compressor fuel, dehydrator fuel, and loss and shrinkage of gas required for delivery of gas to the Delivery Point(s) hereunder during the same period of time.
+"Equivalent Quantities" shall mean the volume of gas delivered hereunder for Owner's account to the Delivery Point(s) which shall equal the thermal equivalent in MMBtu of the volume of gas received by Gatherer at the Measurement Point(s) hereunder during a given period of time less compressor fuel, , and loss and shrinkage of gas required for delivery of gas to the Delivery Point(s) hereunder during the same period of time.

-"Fort Union Gathering Header" shall mean the Fort Union Gas Gathering, L.L.C. gathering header located in Campbell and Converse Counties, Wyoming.
+????"Fort Union Gathering Header" shall mean the Fort Union Gas Gathering, L.L.C. gathering header located in Campbell and Converse Counties, Wyoming.

-"Gas" shall mean natural gas in its natural state, produced from wells, including casinghead gas produced with crude oil, natural gas from gas wells, vaporized liquefied natural gas, methane and other gaseous hydrocarbons.
+"Gas" shall mean natural gas in its natural state, produced from wells, methane and other gaseous hydrocarbons.

-"Gathering Facilities" shall mean those gathering lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Gatherer or, gatherer's designee or third party gathering service provider in performing the Gathering Services.
+" Facilities" shall mean those gathering lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Gatherer or, gatherer's designee or third party gathering service provider in performing the Gathering, Transportation and Compression Services.

-"Gathering Services" shall mean measuring, compressing, dehydrating, treating for the removal of CO2, gathering and other post production operations, including third party gathering services, necessary to receive Owner's Gas at the Receipt Points and deliver Owner's Equivalent Quantities of Gas to the Delivery Point(s).
+" Services" shall mean measuring, compressing, , treating for the removal of CO2, gathering and other post production operations, including third party gathering services, necessary to receive Owner's Gas at the Receipt Points and deliver Owner's Equivalent Quantities of Gas to the Delivery Point(s).

 "Maximum Daily Quantity" shall mean 4,000 Mcf a Day.